Close

 RetroModder09/24/2021 at 21:04 0 comments

-I designed a standoff bracket for the Mayflash adapter to fit on top of the original controller port board.
-It started out as this simple rectangular mount, and then carved it down to a minimal bracket once I had all of the hole locations aligned.
+Designed a standoff bracket for the GameCube controller USB adapter to fit on top of the original controller port board.
+It started out as this simple rectangular mount, and then was carved down to a minimal bracket once all hole locations were aligned.

-To further improve the design, I added a pair of intake and exhaust fans which required modification to the standoffs.
-I had a spare ASRock mSTX motherboard so I coupled that with an Intel i5-7600k processor, 8GB of Crucial DDR4-2666, and a 250GB Samsung 860 EVO SSD, and installed it in a platinum shell.
+To further improve the design, a pair of intake and exhaust fans were added which required modification to the standoffs.
+A spare ASRock mSTX motherboard was coupled with an Intel i5-7600k processor, 8GB of Crucial DDR4-2666, and a 250GB Samsung 860 EVO SSD, and installed in a platinum shell for testing.

-For the exterior 3D printed parts, I found a paint that matched closely to the original Platinum Gamecube color.
-I then designed a PCB that would act as a Fan Hub for the intake and exhaust fans, and mounts opposite of the Power Switch PCB.
-Since the ASRock motherboard only has one fan header for the CPU, I had to use that to branch off to the other two fans.
-The GigaByte motherboard has both a CPU and accessory fan header, so I also designed a PCB for use with that.
+A Fan Hub PCB was designed to break out the fan header to the intake and exhaust fans, and is located on the opposite side of the case as the Power Switch PCB.
+Since the ASRock motherboard only has one fan header for the CPU, it had to be split to branch off to all three fans.
+The GigaByte motherboard has both a CPU and accessory fan header, so only two fans needed to pass through the breakout board.

 RetroModder09/24/2021 at 20:59 0 comments